 Once a student arrives at school and enters the building, the staff and faculty of St. Rita School are responsible for the care and safety of the student.

 Leaving the building without being released through the School Office is prohibited.
-If this were to occur, the student could be subject to suspension.
+If this were to occur, the student could be subject to major disciplinary action.